nmeri17/suphle-docs/src/docs/v1/routing/index.md

 ## Canaries And Feature Toggling

 Whether we're developing short lived features or internally demoing a permanent one to a subset of the userbase, that which is under review had preferably not leak out to the general public.
 As such we want to keep them decoupled from permanent routes.
-This allows them exist in their own little world, likely having their own controllers.
+This allows them exist in their own little world, likely having their own service-coordinators.
 The standard term for this is canary releases.

 You usually want to read the availability of such feature from its config, a .env, or database